-At least one US Supreme Court justice is on the record as wanting to overturn same-sex marriage laws, so California voters will consider Prop 3 in November, which would enshrine gay marriage into the state constitution.
+At least one US Supreme Court justice is on the record as wanting to overturn the landmark same-sex marriage decision, so California voters will consider Prop 3 in November, which would enshrine gay marriage into the state constitution.

 Just this past February, we celebrated the 20th anniversary of the first same-sex marriages performed at SF City Hall by then-SF Mayor Gavin Newsom.
 It sure escalated the culture wars during that much-less progressive era when George W. Bush was still president, and California voters smacked Newsom down in 2008 with Prop 8, effectively a same-sex marriage ban.
 Prop 8 added a line to the State of California Constitution saying, “Only marriage between a man and a woman is valid or recognized in California.”